CesiumGS/3d-tiles-validator/IMPLEMENTATION.md

   - `ContentValidationIssues.ts`: Issues that are found in tile content or external tilesets
 - For validation issues that refer to the tile content, each `ValidationIssue` can have an array of `causes`.
 This can be filled, for example, with the information from the glTF validator that caused the validation to fail

+## API Definition

+The API definition is tracked with https://api-extractor.com

+- Install api-extractor:

+  `npm install -g @microsoft/api-extractor`

+- Run the TypeScript compiler to generate the build output:

+  `npm run build`

+- Invoke api-extractor:

+  `api-extractor run --config api-extractor.jsonc --local --verbose`

+The surface API information will be written into `etc/3d-tiles-validator.api.md`.

+## Release Process

+- Prepare the actual release:
+  - Update `CHANGES.md`
+  - Update the version number in `package.json`
+  - Make sure all unit tests pass

+- Run the TypeScript compiler to generate the build output:

+  `npm run build`

+- Generate the tarball of the project:

+  `npm pack`

+- Verify the contents of the resulting TAR file.
+If there are unwanted files, add these files to `.npmignore` and re-generate the tarball

+- Create a git tag for the version and push it:

+  `git tag -a 1.2.3 -m 'Release of version 1.2.3'` `git push origin 1.2.3`

+- Publish the package:

+  `npm publish`